Design Overview

 AVAILABLE_CHUNKS, //!< Query chunks that can be loaded in a dataset

-DEREGISTER //!< Inform the backend that an object has been deleted.
+DEREGISTER, //!< Inform the backend that an object has been deleted.

 Every task is designed to be a fully self-contained description of one such atomic operation.
 By describing a required minimal step of work (without any side-effect), these operations are the foundation of the unified handling mechanism across suitable file formats.
 The actual low-level exchange of data is implemented in IOHandlers, one per file format (possibly two if handlingi MPI-parallel work is possible and requires different behaviour).
 The only task of these IOHandlers is to execute one atomic IOTask at a time.
 Ideally, additional logic is contained to improve performance by keeping track of open file handles, deferring and coalescing parts of work, avoiding redundant operations.
 It should be noted that while this is desirable, sequential consistency must be guaranteed (see I/O-Queue.)